AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 ----------------------------

 Hardware settings are set in :menuselection:`&Hardware --> &Configure`.
 Usually you will have to enter an identifier for the device.
-After ajusting the settings
-press initialize to see whether the device was found and can be configured using your chosen settings.
+After adjusting the settings press initialize to see whether the device was found and can be configured using your chosen settings.

 .. note::
-   The device id for th NI card is a string, e.g. "Dev1" and can be found in the measurement & automation explorer.
-For NIDAQ cards you should restart Imspector right after intializing it for the first time and saving the hardware settings because the the number of available channels (and thus the configuration of the settings dialogs) depends on the device model.
+   The device id for the NI card is a string, e.g. "Dev1" and can be found in the measurement & automation explorer.
+For NIDAQ cards you should restart Imspector right after initializing it for the first time and saving the hardware settings because the the number of available channels (and thus the configuration of the settings dialogs) depends on the device model.
-   The um -> Volts mapping is done in the Hardware settings of the NiCard after the restart (extra page with a channel selector and the possiblility to set min and max Volts and the corresponding area your scanner will do)
+   The µm -> Volts mapping is done in the Hardware settings of the NiCard after the restart (extra page with a channel selector and the possibility to set min and max Volts and the corresponding area your scanner will do).

 Configuring a measurement
 -------------------------